 Currently known only from a very wet and sheltered gorge in the Wollemi National Park, in a rugged mountainous area of the Blue Mountains within 200 km north-west of Sydney in New South Wales, Australia (Royal Botanic Gardens Sydney 1999).
 The wild population consists of about 40 adult plants and about 200 seedlings (New South Wales National Parks and Wildlife Service 1998).
 There is a very active effort underway to grow the plants off-site for ornamental use, and exports began in early 2006.
 Conversely, the species is threatened onsite by a root rot fungus, Phytophthora cinnamomi, that was likely introduced by unauthorized visitors to the site (Phytophthora spores can easily be transported in soil residues on the soles of shoes, and authorized visitors have long been required to observe sterilization procedures) (Salleh 2005).

 The IUCN reports that this species is facing an extremely high risk of extinction in the wild because the population consists of fewer than 50 mature individuals.

 No use known before the tree's discovery.
 At this time, it is regarded as being at great risk from unauthorized collection and the Australian government has instituted a program to establish an ample stock of nursery plants to serve the desires of collectors and botanical gardens.

 Because the native stock is extremely small, it could easily by wiped out by collectors.
 Thus, its location is being kept secret.
 Efforts to reproduce the plant have been successful and seedlings will soon be distributed to botanical gardens and will be available to collectors.

-Australia's Royal Botanical Garden is very proud of Australia's newly-discovered conifer; it has its own home page (Anonymous 1999), featuring descriptions and images.
+Australia's Royal Botanical Garden is very proud of Australia's newly-discovered conifer; it has its own home page (Royal Botanic Gardens Sydney 1999), featuring descriptions and images.